racheleckenrod/griefSupport/README.md

 just adding a note here about the absence of the package-lock.json being the main reason for this commit. and subswquent push to hopefully just github.

 My best laid plans.... the paste did not have the index contents- gotta head back to get it..

+Now that I have a HEAD on my main branch, I can work to get the code essentially purified so that it is not connected to other things. problem here when pushing to origin main doesn't know there are changes I see it is because I did not commit the add. now I need to do another add.